Hubs-Foundation/hubs-docs/docs/dev-system-overview.md

  * scene updates
  * User permission validation

-When you connect to a room, you are connecting to a load-balanced node on this mesh over websockets, and messages are relayed between all users in that room across the mesh via a pub/sub system called phoenix channels.
+When you connect to a room, you are connecting to a load-balanced node on this mesh over websockets.
+Messages are relayed between all users in that room across the mesh via a pub/sub system called phoenix channels.

 # [Habitat](https://www.chef.io/products/chef-habitat)
 Habitat provides packaging and orchestration.
 Deployment is orchestrated by Habitat and running on AWS EC2.